Summer of '69

 Notes

 Chicago / Turabian - Author Date Citation (style guide)Hilderbrand, Elin.
 2020.
 Summer of '69.
-New York, NY, Back Bay / Little, Brown and Company.
+Back Bay / Little, Brown and Company.

 Chicago / Turabian - Humanities Citation (style guide)Hilderbrand, Elin, Summer of '69.
-New York, NY, Back Bay / Little, Brown and Company, 2020.
+Back Bay / Little, Brown and Company, 2020.

 MLA Citation (style guide)Hilderbrand, Elin.
 Summer of '69.
 First Bay Back paperback edition.
-New York, NY, Back Bay / Little, Brown and Company, 2020.
+Back Bay / Little, Brown and Company, 2020.

 Record Information